 - Enter the URL for the Webhook Endpoint at which you would like to receive the event notifications.
 The URL can be either an HTTP or HTTPs URL (HTTPs is generally preferred for protecting customer information).

-You may use a service like requestb.in to inspect HTTP requests before pointing them at your own servers.
+You may use a service like webhook.site to inspect HTTP requests before pointing them at your own servers.